 Many people all around the United States use their bicycles as a form of transportation when commuting to work or running errands.
 Also, there are many kids who ride their bikes around town and to school each day.
 It can be a healthy and affordably way to get around.
 Bike commuting is on the rise.
 Unfortunately, the more bicycles that are out on the roads, the more bicycle accidents there will be.
 It is a sad fact that there are more fatalities with bike accidents than other modes of transportation.

 If you have suffered an injury or a loss because of a bike accident, you shouldn’t have to brave the insurance companies without the help of a lawyer.
-Good lawyers understand that getting compensation is necessary to help with the recovery process.
+Good bike accident lawyers in Los Angeles understand that getting compensation is necessary to help with the recovery process.
 They also understand that there are many risks of bicycle commuting with negligent drivers out on the roads and the inherent risks they pose to the bike riders.

 Tips For Safe Bike Commuting